Predawn light bathed the landscape blue.

 Seeing sculpture through a phone camera allowed focus on details I would have only half experienced otherwise.

-Maybe because it can be touched, walked around, posed with, or climbed on, sculpture seems more embodied.
-And thus, it also seems more susceptible to being cheapened, and that can reflect not only on an artist's work but also on the person or people it represents.
+Perhaps also because it can be posed with and climbed on, sculpture is more susceptible to being cheapened, and that can reflect not only on an artist's work but also on the person or people it represents.

 The sculpture's gravity and vulnerability took shape in my mind because of the awkwardness I felt.
 It lacked the distance of a painting.
 It was more relational.

-The murals include the “Chief Wapato Montage” and “St. Andrew's.”
+The murals of the outdoor gallery include the “Chief Wapato Montage” and “St. Andrew's.”

 Chief Wapato was an iconic Native American figure who had land on what is now Wapato Point along Lake Chelan.